chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/buildkite-identity.md

 buildkite-identity = "<your buildkite identity>"
 ```

-This is the identity's [UIDP (unique i!dentity path)](/chainguard/administration/cloudevents/events-reference/#uidp-identifiers), which you configured the `buildkite.tf` file to emit in the previous section.
+This is the identity's [UIDP (unique identity path)](/chainguard/administration/cloudevents/events-reference/#uidp-identifiers), which you configured the `buildkite.tf` file to emit in the previous section.
 Note this value down, as you'll need it when you test this identity using a Buildkite workflow.
 If you need to retrieve this UIDP later on, though, you can always run the following `chainctl` command to obtain a list of the UIDPs of all your existing identities.

 ```sh
 chainctl iam identities ls